alexarnimueller/LSTM_peptides/README.md

 # LSTM_peptides
 ## Introduction
-This repository contains scripts for training a generative long short-term memory recurrent neural network on peptide sequences.
+This repository contains scripts for training a generative long short-term memory recurrent neural network on peptide sequences presented in Müller, A. T., Hiss, J. A. and Schneider, G. 2017, JCIM, *submitted*.
 The code relies on the keras package by Chollet and others (https://github.com/fchollet/keras) with TensorFlow backend (http://tensorflow.org) as well as on scikit-learn (http://scikit-learn.org).

 ## Content